jrcopeti/jrcopeti/README.md

 ## Open to Work

 I'm actively looking for a Frontend or Full Stack role with focus on Frontend development.
-My primary interests lie in languages like JavaScript and TypeScript, using libraries such as React and interested in expading my skill set to other frameworks.
+My primary interests lie in languages like JavaScript and TypeScript, using libraries such as React, but also interested in expading my skill set to other frameworks.
 I am deeply dedicated to my craft, having found a right calling in programming.
 My aspiration is to contribute to a team within a company where we collaboratively develop exceptional products.

 ## Stack